 The social event of the year for Pasadena, the hot steamed crabs at Kurtz's Beach bring everyone out to enjoy the end of summer weather with friends and neighbors.
 Open to the pubic, members also invite employees and their families to share great food, music, and prizes.
 The crab feast will be held in late September.

 For avid golfers as well as Sunday duffers, Pasadena’s Compass Pointe Golf Course is the site of the Annual Golf Tournament heldp in September.
 It's a day of fun and friendly competition.

 PBA members showcase their businesses in a festive atmosphere that encourages attendance by the community.
-This fall event gives an up-close look at each business in its own booth where potential customers can meet members personally.
+This event gives an up-close look at each business in its own booth where potential customers can meet members personally.
 There is always a complimentary buffet and drinks.